How is Zeffy free?

 • Preventing cruelty to children or animals

-What is a 501(c)3 VS 501(c)4?
+What is a 501(c)3 vs 501(c)4?

-A 501(c)(3) and a 501(c)(4) are both tax-exempt organizations under the U.S. Internal Revenue Code, but they have some key differences:
+A 501(c)(3) and 501(c)(4) both qualify for tax exemption.
+Both tax-exempt organizations under the U.S. IRC, but they have some key differences:

 • Tax deductibility: Donations are tax-deductible for donors.